-Of one thing we can be fairly sure: Paul probably returned to being more submitted to the leadings of the Holy Spirit – a humbler man, and also more willing to receive counsel from others.
+Of one thing we can be fairly sure: Paul probably returned to being more submitted to the leadings of the Holy Spirit – a humbler man, not so headstrong, and more willing to receive counsel from others.
 Everyone at some time in his life has had to learn certain lessons through the school of hard knocks, and Paul was no exception.

 Perhaps the best way to look at this is to understand that God knew what Paul’s weaknesses were, and in this case, He knew the best thing to do would be to let Paul go his own way for a bit.
 We can be sure the Devil had other plans (to bring an end to Paul), but the Lord and His angels outsmarted and foiled those plans at every turn.

 This episode in Paul’s life served at least five purposes: one, to teach him where spiritual pride and unyieldedness can lead; two, to bring the Good News message one last time to the Jewish people and their rulers; three, to bring the same to the elite Roman rulers of the land; four, to to drop him into the hands of the Romans and thereby give him the safe conduct and protection from the Jews he needed; and five, to enable him to continue his ministry in Rome (after being prepared for it by his experiences with the Roman rulers in Israel).
 And six, Paul’s confinement (in Rome mainly) brought him the time and opportunity he needed to write most of the epistles – which turned out to be his most enduring legacy.
 His epistles have guided and inspired generations of Christ’s followers ever since those days of the Early Church.
 We see then that the Lord is quite capable of weaving multiple purposes into whatever He does in our lives.